akwohlgenant/akwohlgenant.github.io/_posts/2021-06-09-well_log_clustering_r.md

 library(useful)
 ```

 Next, I’ll read in the data using the `read_csv()` function from the tidyverse package.
+The data can be downloaded from the SEG Github: https://github.com/seg/tutorials-2016/tree/master/1610_Facies_classification.

 ``` r
 logs <- read_csv("kgs_log_data.csv")